Wojciechowski will once again raise money for Camp Hometown Heroes

-Wojciechowski, 38, served as an assistant coach at Duke since the 1999-2000 season and was promoted to associate head coach in the summer of 2008.
-As a player and coach, he is a part of Duke's winning tradition, serving on the coaching staff for two NCAA tournament champions.
+Wojciechowski, 41, had previously served as an assistant coach at Duke since the 1999-2000 season and was promoted to associate head coach in the summer of 2008.
+As a player and coach, he was a part of Duke's winning tradition, serving on the coaching staff for two NCAA tournament champions.
 During his tenure, the Blue Devils posted an incredible 441-92 record and competed in the NCAA tournament every year.

 Wojciechowski also served as court coach and scout for the USA Basketball Men's National Team.
 He helped lead on-court duties as well as game preparation from 2006-12, including the program's gold-medal performance at the 2008 Beijing Olympics and 2012 London Olympics.
 The Olympic teams included NBA greats such as Marquette alumnus Dwyane Wade, Kobe Bryant and LeBron James.

 In 2001, in his second year as an assistant at Duke, Wojciechowski and the Blue Devils won the national championship.
 The team also captured the Atlantic Coast Conference regular season and tournament crowns and posted a 35-4 record.